The Critical Distinctions Between Full-Spectrum Bulbs & “Daylight Bulbs”

 Other Possible Benefits of Full Spectrum Lighting

 Beyond the big benefits that matter the most, there are a few other ones that are also rather interesting and beneficial.
-A study from RPI suggests that they include the following couple of potential points:
+A study from RPI suggests the following points on increased light bulb spectrum:

 1. Improving Retail Sales: Obviously, this is going to matter to those in the business more than others.
 However, it’s certainly a potential benefit and a serious difference between full-spectrum bulbs and daylight bulbs.
 Plus, as long as you don’t go too overboard, shopping can be a positive experience for a lot of people.
 Good lighting just makes you feel like living more.